container-storage-interface/spec/spec.md

 This call MAY be made by the CO during any time in the lifecycle of the volume after creation if plugin has `VolumeExpansion.ONLINE` capability.
 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `node_expansion_required` in `ControllerExpandVolumeResponse` is `true`.

+If specified, the `volume_capability` in `ControllerExpandVolumeRequest` should be same as what CO would pass in `ControllerPublishVolumeRequest`.

 If the plugin has only `VolumeExpansion.OFFLINE` expansion capability and volume is currently published or available on a node then `ControllerExpandVolume` MUST be called ONLY after either:
 - The plugin has controller `PUBLISH_UNPUBLISH_VOLUME` capability and `ControllerUnpublishVolume` has been invoked successfully.